sourcegraph/about/company/strategy.md

 <img src="big-code-cycle.svg" style="max-width:400px;padding:2rem 0" alt="The Big Code cycle.
 A cycle where more devs leads to more code, which leads to more complexity, and so on." />

 Engineering teams today are expected to ship code faster and more frequently than ever before.
-To meet this expectation, most companies hire more developers.
-The problem is that more devs leads to more code, which leads to more complexity, which leads to more devs, and so on.
+To meet this expectation, most companies hire more devs.
+More devs leads to more code, which leads to more complexity, which leads to more devs, and so on.
 We call this the Big Code cycle.

-Tools and practices that were conceived before the era of Big Code will break down, leaving codebases that are huge but complex and brittle.
-Any change might shatter the whole thing.
-Developers become hesitant about making changes.
-Productivity slows, communication bottlenecks grow, deadlines are missed, and quality declines.

-This is a new game.
-Companies that master this will thrive.
-Companies that don't will fail.

-> For people as users of technology, Big Code is great.
-It means there's more software out there, it's more personalized, it's faster, it's on their desktop and phone and watch, it's localized, and so on.
-But for developers and organizations, it's way harder and takes way more work to build software than it did 10 years ago.
+{#big-code-problems} Big Code presents 3 big problems:

+1. **Poor dev experience.** Onboarding, debugging, fixing bugs, reviewing code, understanding code, and so on--it all gets harder and harder.
+Devs get frustrated and unproductive.
+It gets harder to attract and retain the best developers.
+1. **Slow dev velocity.** Everything gets slower.
+Shipping new things, deprecating old things, or making any big improvements.
+You get to the end of the year and you wonder, "What did we do?
+How did we make so little progress on the roadmap?"
+That's scary to everyone at your organization because you're counting on these new products and features to increase revenue.
+1. **Huge security risks.** These grow as your code expands and ages.
+So, it's not just forward progress that's slowing, but you'll also face huge setbacks and existential threats.
+You can mitigate these, but that inevitably means lower productivity and slower innovation as devs are interrupted for incident response and more manual security/compliance processes.

 ## Vision

 ### 1-year vision

-> Problem statement: In large and complex codebases ([Big Code](#big-code)), it's hard for developers to discover, understand, and fix code.

-Sourcegraph is the one place to find and fix things across all code.
+Sourcegraph is the one place for developers to search, understand, and automate code.

 - Sourcegraph knows almost everything that can be known about your code (code structure, Git metadata, build, code hosts, runtime metrics, code reviews, docs, issues, project management, etc.).
 - It's easy to find and use this information on Sourcegraph itself and in your editor, code host, and code reviews.